gj262/noaa-coops-viewer/README.md

 Demo at:  https://thawing-oasis-6752.herokuapp.com/

 I created this as I'm interested in SF Bay water temperature changes because I swim with these [people](http://www.dolphinclub.org/).
 In reality though I do not obsess about the water temperature and just [enjoy the swim](http://www.sfchronicle.com/thetake/article/Dolphin-Club-The-oldest-goats-in-the-bay-6762877.php).
-But I thought it might be nice to be able to compare one year to the next more easily.
+However I thought it might be nice to compare one year to another more intuitively.

 So this is mostly an exercise in a single page app using [React](https://facebook.github.io/react/), [Redux](https://github.com/rackt/redux) and associated tools.